ArthurWHenry/js-challenge-boilerplate/README.md

 - We can add a section to manually add policy numbers to an existing or new list
 - Adding edit and delete features to the end of the table so that users can make a policy number valid or remove invalid ones
 - In addition to the previous point, we can add an export button to download the updated policy numbers for the user to keep
+- Selectable rows so that we can export specific policy numbers or delete them
 - A search bar at the top of the table where we can look for a specific policy number, or policy numbers with the same prefix
+- Pagination for the table so we can focus on a specific set of numbers so the user doesn't feel overwhelmed with a scrollable list